Skip to Content

 Heinz Nixdorf (1925–-1986) developed his Paderborn-based enterprise from a supplier for the manufacturers of office machines into a major company in the data processing sector.
 He recognized the immense potential of smaller commercial computer systems at an early stage while the market was still dominated by mainframe computers.
 After the death of its founder, however, the company found itself in difficulties.
 In Siemens it found the financially powerful partner it urgently needed to boost and finance its R&D activities.
 In order to strengthen its own market position, in 1990 Siemens merged its Data and Information Systems Group with Nixdorf Computer AG to become Siemens Nixdorf Informationssysteme AG.
 The necessary restructuring measures primarily affected the workforce.
 In 1997 SNI was the largest manufacturer of computers in Germany.
 In 1998 the product business and the product service business were incorporated in the newly founded Siemens Group Information and Communication Products (ICP) (see Fujitsu-Siemens).

-Nokia Siemens Networks (NSN) was established on April 1, 2007, as a 50/50 joint venture combining Nokia’s networks business and Siemens’ carrier-related operations for fixed and mobile networks.
+Nokia Siemens Networks (NSN) was established in 2007, as a 50/50 joint venture combining Nokia’s networks business and Siemens’ carrier-related operations for fixed and mobile networks.
 The move created a leading global provider of telecommunications infrastructure, with Nokia Siemens Networks deploying networks in more than 150 countries around the world.
 The company focuses on products, solutions and services for mobile broadband applications.
-In July 2013, Nokia acquired Siemens’ 50-percent stake in NSN.
-Upon completion of the transaction in August 2013, the name of the company, now wholly owned by Nokia, was changed to Nokia Solutions and Networks (also referred to as NSN).
-Company headquarters will remain in Espoo, Finland.
+In 2013, Nokia acquired Siemens’ 50-percent stake in NSN.
+The name of the company, now wholly owned by Nokia, was changed to Nokia Solutions and Networks (also referred to as NSN).
+Company headquarters remain in Espoo, Finland.